Noscka/Noscka/README.md

 ## Project Highlight
-[NosLib](https://github.com/Noscka/NosLib) – [C++] NosLib is a library I created and manage in order to increase my productivity and output.
-In the library, I have all my frequently used functions, my subprojects (such as ConsoleMenu, DynamicArrays and more), and compatibility between said subprojects.</br></br>
+[NosLib](https://github.com/Noscka/NosLib) – [C++] NosLib is a library created and managed to increase productivity and throughput.
+The library contains frequently used functions, my subprojects (such as ConsoleMenu, DynamicArray, etc), and compatibility between said subprojects.</br></br>

-[Unreal Realism](https://github.com/Noscka/Unreal-Realism-Test) – [Unreal Engine C++] (CURRENTLY PRIVATED) Unreal Realism is a game project meant to create a foundation on which I could later build on.
+[Unreal Realism](https://github.com/Noscka/Unreal-Realism-Test) – [Unreal Engine C++] Unreal Realism is a game project meant to create a foundation which is easily expandable and could later be build on.
 So, the end goal of this game won’t have any story, goal, or anything alike but will only be a demonstration and a foundation of what I was able to create in the field of combat realism.</br></br>

-[NosNet](https://github.com/Noscka/NosNet) – [C++] This project uses what I’ve learnt from the C++ Networking project (the one below) to create a User/Client lead communications system.
-NosNet (once completed) will allow for direct communication between the clients without a middleman server, this allows for quicker communication and file sharing with no limit.</br></br>
+[NosNet](https://github.com/Noscka/NosNet) – [C++] This project uses what I’ve learned from the C++ Networking project (the one below) to create a User/Client lead communications system.
+NosNet allows for direct communication between the clients without a middleman server, this allows for quicker communication, file sharing with no limit, and an unseen amount of privacy.</br></br>

 [C++ Networking](https://github.com/Noscka/Cpp-Networking) – [C++] A project utilizing the boost library plus NosLib (The one above) to create file transfer program.
 The program is designed to use minimal memory, allow for download resumes.
-This project was mostly made to learn how to use Boost ASIO and to develop a basis for other projects that require networking.</br></br>
+This project was mostly made to learn how to use Boost ASIO and to develop.</br></br>

+[NCGI](https://github.com/Noscka/Norzkas-Custom-Gamma-Installer) - [C++] A custom alternative installer for a modpack called “G.A.M.M.A.” for a game called “Stalker Anomaly”.
+Designed with ease of use in mind, and made to be lightweight.
+The installer achieves quick download speeds and makes the final installation have smaller final size compared to the official installer.</br></br>

 ## Stats
 |![](http://github-profile-summary-cards.vercel.app/api/cards/stats?username=Noscka&theme=github_dark)|![](http://github-profile-summary-cards.vercel.app/api/cards/productive-time?username=Noscka&theme=github_dark&utcOffset=8)|![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=Noscka&theme=github_dark)|